 Carb cravings or sugar cravings can be incredibly tough in the beginning of a ketogenic diet.
 After all, you probably haven’t eaten your favorite sweets since starting the diet.

 We’ve put together a list of tips on how to deal with and eliminate carb cravings, especially when you first start the low carb ketogenic diet.

 #1.
 Try Limiting Carbs at Once (Instead of Slowly Lowering the Amount)

 Although it might seem like a good idea to slowly ease your way into a keto diet, it isn’t always so.

 To get into ketosis, you need to severely restrict the amount of carbs that you are consuming to 20-25 grams of net carbs per day.

 If you’re staying at an amount that is higher than that, it might take you much longer to get into ketosis, and you might be constantly switching between your previous metabolic state and ketosis.
 Your carb cravings will linger on for a longer period of time.

 Instead, we suggest diving into keto head on and without fear!
-Yes, go cold turkey!
+Yes, go cold turkey and avoid all of the sugary foods all at once!
 The first couple of days might be a bit unpleasant, but that phase will soon be over and you’ll feel much better once you become fat-adapted.

 This will greatly help you control your hunger for carbs.
 Although it might be tough to deal with it in the first three to four days, it will greatly subside after that.

 #2.
 If Necessary, Eat Until Full in The First Couple of Days, Without Restricting Calories Too Much

 Carb-rich foods are usually bigger in volume than the foods you’ll be eating on a ketogenic diet, and if you find it difficult to feel satisfied, you might want to eat to satiety for a couple of days without worrying too much about calories.
 However, this doesn’t mean you can eat all the foods you want or eat way more than your daily energy expenditure.